f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Trap Details
 =================

 Inside of F5OS there are different categories of diagnostic information that the system captures: **System Alerts** and **System Events**.
+Both System Alerts and System Events can trigger SNMP traps.
+This section will provide background on the differences between the two types, and make recommendations of how to monitor and interpret the different types of SNMP traps.
+Before getting into the SNMP Trap implementation, it is important to understand how F5OS categorizes the different types of messages.

 **System Alerts**

 A system alert is typically associated with some sort of fault in the system and it will have two states: An **alarm** condition indicating that some threshold has been crossed or some failure has occurred, and then a corresponding **clear** condition that indicates the fault has cleared or the threshold condition has gone back to an acceptable level.
-System alerts are high-level categories: psu-fault, drive-fault, thermal-fault etc...
-This is what traditional SNMP systems use to monitor SNMP traps, so that someone can be alerted when there is a failure condition or a threshold that has been crossed.
+System alerts are high-level categories like: psu-fault, drive-fault, thermal-fault etc...
+These type of messages are what traditional SNMP systems monitor in order to alert someone when there is a failure condition or a threshold that has been crossed requiring attention.

-When translated into SNMP traps the states are: ASSERT,CLEAR.

 If a system is healthy and there are no active alarms, then the output of **show system alarms** will report **No entries found**.